 For the industrial goods segment, the product master should be flexible enough to accommodate various part numbers, detailed descriptions, and specifications to be included in the invoicing.
 Moreover, this segment requires quality control at the procurement side to ensure the products which adhere to the desired quality are purchase and sold.

 Iron & Steel

 The iron & Steel segment is similar to industrial goods.
 Another aspect of this segment is that its inventory requires multiple Units of Measurements (UOM) tracking.
 Similar to industrial goods, their inventory may also require various attributes

 This segment requires batch tracking specifically.
 Other than this, the other requirements are similar to the previous two industrial goods and iron & steel segments.

-The pharmaceutical segment has some critical requirements, including managing large SKU sets and maintaining the expiry date for each lot of goods purchased.
+The pharmaceutical industry segment has some critical requirements, including managing large SKU sets and maintaining the expiry date for each lot of goods purchased.
 Batch management with Product master is an essential requirement here.

 This industry is also price sensitive, so price list management is also required to ensure none of the products are ever sold above a certain price level.
 Reorder levels are essential along with lead time for each type of product.

 This sector, firstly and most importantly, requires serialized inventory.
 Secondly, since they may procure large quantities of such products, Barcode enabled system is also a must so that data entry is hassle-free and without any mistakes.